-Simplicity has been made the cornerstone of WHP’s use of technology.
-This is because of the organisation’s focus on delivery of healthcare to rural and other underserved communities which inhabit areas of low resources and weak infrastructure.
-WHP designs its technologies so the simple frontend largely limits itself to collecting the diagnostic signals and data which are transmitted for processing to the highly sophisticated systems in the backend.
-Since the human resource available in villages is sub-par, the technologies need to be kept simple and intuitive.
-Most of the village interface requires only numeric literacy since rural communities have difficulties in adopting systems that expect them to use text.
-WHP uses specially developed applications to compress data so they can be transmitted even when the connectivity is weak.
+A combination of simplicity and human centric design has been the cornerstone of WHP’s use of technology.
+This is because the rural and other underserved communities that ourprogrammes focus on have weak infrastructure, high levels of poverty and human resources which are often sub-par.
+WHP designs its technologies so the simple and intuitive front-end largely limits itself to registering symptoms and data on a simple format which are processed and transmitted to highly sophisticated systems and human resources in the back-end.
+The design largely requires persons at the front-end to enter only numeric values since WHP’s extensive experience shows that rural communities have difficulties in adopting systems that expect them to enter text.
+(One of the reasons why mobile phone telephony has exploded across the developing world even among partially or illiterate populations is because the input skill needed is numeric.)
+Any requirement for responses in text are pre-coded to be available on a point-and-click basis.
+WHP uses specially developed applications that compress data so they can be transmitted even when the connectivity is weak.

 Central Medical Facility

-Doctors in cities can connect with village centres through special applications loaded on their laptop irrespective of where they are based.
+Doctors in cities can connect, irrespective of where they are located, with village centres through special applications that are accessed through the internet.

-The doctors use internet-based algorithms that standardise the processes and help them with computer-aided differential diagnosis.
+The doctors use browser-based algorithms that standardise the processes and help them with computer-aided differential diagnosis.
 They use many dropdown menus of morbidities, diagnostic tests, and medicines to expedite consultations.
-A number of frequently used phrases are pre-loaded on the system which they can select quickly instead of writing them.
-These instructions can print in the local language on the prescriptions while they will be stored in English in the electronic medical records.
+A number of frequently used phrases are pre-loaded on the system which they can select quickly by pointing and clicking instead of writing.
+These instructions and comments can print in the local language on the prescriptions issued to patients while they will be stored in English in the electronic medical records.

 WHP’s Althea system has an innovative design.
-A specially developed application is loaded on a laptop or tablet, and is used as a platform to integrate commonly available, medically certified diagnostic devices.
-The system can be used by the village provider on her own for tasks, such as screening of patients or to communicate with city doctors.
-The system currently uses devices to measure blood pressure, pulse, temperature, blood sugar, blood count, foetal sounds and cardiac signals, with provision for adding otoscope for ear examination and dermascope for skin.
+A specially developed application is loaded on a front-end laptop or tablet, and is used as a platform to integrate both commonly availableand specially developed diagnostic devices.
+A front-end provider can use the system on her own for tasks such as screening of patients or as a channel to connect the patient with city doctors.
+The system currently uses devices to measure blood pressure, pulse, temperature, blood sugar, blood count, foetal sounds and cardiac signals, with provision for adding otoscope (for ear examination), dermascope, vaginoscope and colposcope.
 The system can work in any digital environment ranging from 2G which is universally available to 3G, 4G and internet.
 (Better connectivity enables higher quality of services.)
-The village facilitator uses pre-coded checkboxes in English or in the local language so writing text—the biggest bugbear for semi-literate populations–is completely eliminated.
-An algorithm combines the symptoms registered by the village user with the basic vital parameters and patient history to generate a list of differential diagnosis for the doctor.
+The village facilitator uses pre-coded checkboxes in the local language so writing text—the biggest bugbear for semi-literate populations–is completely eliminated.
+An algorithm combines the symptoms registered by the village facilitator with the basic vital parameters and patient history to generate differential diagnosis for the doctor.
 The system also provides task lists for predictable services, such as estimation of gestational age, growth monitoring, and immunisation.

 Each interaction is captured and stored in the internet cloud as an electronic medical record (EMR) under a unique patient identity which makes referrals easier.
 The EMRs also provide an opportunity for remote monitoring and pattern recognition through analytics.